amyy28/ISE6thSem_CIE2-Components/README.md

 ## Contains information and data regarding the CIE - 2 assessments

-## Note that, except the CIE dates, all the other components are ISE 6C specific
+### Note that, except the CIE dates, all the other components dates are ISE 6C specific

 ### Schedule CIE - 2